Loading progress...

-STEP TWO: EDUCATE all teams that symptoms tell the story of the recovery of the concussion; symptoms are more intense in the beginning and get better over time.
+STEP TWO: Symptoms EDUCATE all teams about the recovery of the concussion; symptoms are more intense in the beginning and get better over time.

 After a concussion, the brain cells are temporarily inefficient.
 A helpful way for students, parents and teachers to think of a concussion is as an “energy crisis” not as something scary like a bruise or a bleed.
 Here are two energy management scripts to use with your children/students: